Codecademy/engineering-competencies/managers.md

 - You can orchestrate and coordinate projects & solve problems that span across multiple teams.
 - You are responsible for working with stakeholders (PM, Design, DS, etc) to drive planning for your teams OKRs and goals.
 - You partner with stakeholders (PM, Design, DS, etc) to prioritize quarterly and sprint goals as well as allocate work accordingly and effectively.
-- You provide code reviews and are responsive to peer feedback on code reviews and learn from it.
+- You provide timely code reviews and are responsive to peer feedback on code reviews and learn from it.

 ### Collaboration & Communication